jantman/pizero-gpslog/README.rst

 This is a trivial (and not really "supported") project of mine to couple a Raspberry Pi Zero with a USB GPS receiver and a battery pack to GPS track my hikes.
 The hardware decision was mainly based on what I had lying around: a Raspberry Pi Zero, a 10,000mAh external battery pack for my cell phone, and a USB GPS (well, I thought I had one, and got far enough into the project when I decided it was missing for good that I bought another).

 The goal is to package all of this together into a "small" (but not necessarily lightweight, based on the components) package that I can put in the outside pocket of my hiking pack, and record an accurate and detailed GPS track of my hikes.
+It writes the most recent position data from gpsd to disk at a user-defined interval, flushes IO after each write (so that it's safe to just pull the power on the Pi), and uses two LEDs to indicate status while in the field.
+Data is written in gpsd's native format, but a conversion tool is provided.

-I'll be using `gpsd <http://www.catb.org/gpsd/>`_ to interact with the GPS itself, as it's very mature and stable software, exposes a simple JSON-based socket interface, and also has decent Python bindings.
+This program relies on `gpsd <http://www.catb.org/gpsd/>`_ to interact with the GPS itself, as it's very mature and stable software, exposes a simple JSON-based socket interface, and also has decent Python bindings.
 There's no reason for a logger to have to worry about the nuances of GPS communication itself.

-The intended feature set is:

-* Write the most recent GPS data from gpsd to disk (flash memory) at a user-defined interval.
-* Time disk flushes to minimize power usage.
-* Maintain status LEDs for quick visual status check.

 Requirements
 ------------